TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.8/using/admin/riak-admin.md

                     show | describe }
 ```

+**Note:**
+In Riak KV 3.0.1+ the `riak-admin` command has been changed to `riak admin` (with no hyphen).
+For execution purposes, please use `riak admin`.
+Please be aware that the output from `riak admin` may quote `riak-admin` in command execution examples as it has inherited Riak KV 2.x functionality.

 ## Node Naming

 An important thing to bear in mind is that all Riak nodes have unique